Skip to main content

 • Typical cost: $100 - $200/month

-• Policy must be active by closing day
+• When needed: Policy must be in place by closing day

 CMHC Insurance Premium

-Note: The premium is typically added to your mortgage, not paid at closing.
+Note: The premium is typically added to your mortgage, not paid at closing—but it increases your total mortgage amount.

 Optional (But Recommended) Costs